DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/README.md

 |Height_cm	|height (cm)|

 ###### <p dir='rtl' align='right'>[Back to Top](#Content)</p>
-#### iDXA: Total Hip Ext
+#### iDXA: Total Hip
-If the Total Hip Ext option was selected, a “TotalHipExt.csv” would be generated in the “SingleType” subfolder of the output file path ([Figure 7: Schematic for the “.csv” output files in the “SingleType” Subfolder for the DXA Data Xtraction Assistant](#Output-Details)).
+If the Total Hip option was selected, a “TotalHip.csv” would be generated in the “SingleType” subfolder of the output file path ([Figure 7: Schematic for the “.csv” output files in the “SingleType” Subfolder for the DXA Data Xtraction Assistant](#Output-Details)).
 Table 3 introduced the meaning of each column.

-*Table 3: Total Hip Ext output*
+*Table 3: Total Hip output*

 |Variables	|Explanation|
 |---|---|